totakoko/onetimesecret/DEVELOPMENT.md

 Usage of the BEM methodology is recommended by leveraging the `&` keyword of Stylus.
 The pages are currently very simple so each page is viewed as a BEM component.

+Traditionnal HTML elements such as links and buttons usually have their own style because they are used in multiple pages.

 ### Logo icons